Employment tribunals - winning your claim for unfair dismissal - the general legal tests

 If your employer has not followed these steps, it is likely that the tribunal will find your dismissal unfair.

-However, if the only reason that your dismissal is unfair is because your employer failed to follow the code, your compensation may be reduced.
-The tribunal should make a basic award but they may reduce the amount.
+However, if the only reason that your dismissal is unfair is because your employer failed to follow the code, your compensation might be reduced.
+The tribunal should make a basic award but they might reduce the amount.
 This is known as a Polkey reduction.
 Depending on why you were dismissed you could lose all or some of your compensatory award.
+Find out when your compensation might be reduced.

 The Acas code and redundancy